-More about my books: The New Yorker praised DOOMED QUEENS as “utterly satisfying” and “deliciously perverse.”
+Kris Waldherr is an award-winning author whose many books include DOOMED QUEENS, THE LOVER’S PATH, and THE BOOK OF GODDESSES.
+The New Yorker praised DOOMED QUEENS as “utterly satisfying” and “deliciously perverse.”
 THE BOOK OF GODDESSES was a One Spirit/Book-of-the-Month Club’s Top Ten Most Popular Book.
-Her picture book retelling of the Persephone myth, PERSEPHONE AND THE POMEGRANATE, was praised by the New York Times Book Review in a full page review for its “quality of myth and magic.”
+Her picture book retelling of the Persephone myth, PERSEPHONE AND THE POMEGRANATE, was noted by the New York Times Book Review for its “quality of myth and magic.”